syncfusion-content/asp.netwebforms-docs/aspnet/Chart/Overview.md

 # Overview

-Essential Chart for ASP.NET is an easy to use and visually stunning Charting component.
+Essential Chart for ASP.NET is a visually stunning Charting component.
 It includes common Chart types ranging from line Charts to specialized financial Charts.
-The rich feature set of the Chart control includes data binding, multiple axes support, trackball support, drilldown operations, and zooming.
-It also provides support to implement animations and user-interactions with ease.
-Essential Chart for ASP.NET is a perfect solution for developers looking to add advanced, feature rich, and visually appealing Charts to their online applications.

-## Key Features
+Some of the key features are,

-Some important features of Chart for Essential JavaScript are as follows:
+* Supports highly interactive 28 chart types; 8 charts can be viewed in 3D view.

-* Chart Customization—Easy customization options for each and every unit of Chart such as Chart area, Chart series and Chart legend.
+* Data Binding with local and remote data source.
-* Chart Data Source—Populate the Chart with any kind of data source.
+* Supports multiple axes, and able to plot data with different data types such as numbers, date time and strings.
-* Chart Axis—Supports multiple axes and datetime axis.
+* Supports interactive features like zooming, panning, crosshair, trackball, tooltip and data point selection.
-* Chart Series—Highly customizable and interactive Chart series can be added to Chart.
+* Supports 10 types of technical indicators and trend lines.
-* Advanced User Interactions—Supports tooltip, zooming and panning, crosshair, and trackball.
+* Easily customize each and every element of Chart.